dancenguyen/humanitarian-tweet-classification/README.md

 3. **"Requests_or_urgent_needs", and "Caution_and_advice"** improved by roughly 15%
 4. **"Other_relevant_information"** showed only marginal improvement, signifying a data problem rather than a modelling problem: the class is highly broad and semantically ambiguous.

-Finally, BERTweet also outperformed BERT, RoBERTa, and DistilBERT reported in the original dataset paper in terms of Weighted F1-score.
-Macro F1-score is not compared since the paper did not report this score.
-This result suggests that BERTweet excels at tweet classification compared to traditional BERT models which are trained on more formal corpora.
+The consistent improvement across all classes suggests that BERTweet's gains are not driven by a single well-performing class but reflect a genuine improvement in the model's ability to understand tweet language.
+The one exception — "other_relevant_information" — is telling: it is the only class where switching from a bag-of-words model to a contextual one produced negligible gains, suggesting the bottleneck is label ambiguity rather than model capability.
+No amount of modelling improvement can reliably learn a class whose boundary is undefined by design.

+### BERTweet performance compared to other models in the BERT family:

 <img width="689" height="390" alt="download" src="https://github.com/user-attachments/assets/6dccc85d-3770-47c4-abc9-c194ee71b2c9" />

+BERTweet was benchmarked against BERT, RoBERTa, and DistilBERT results reported in the original HumAID paper.
+BERTweet outperformed all three models in terms of Weighted F1-score, as shown in the bar chart above.
+Macro F1-score is not compared since the paper did not report this metric.

+This result is best understood in light of BERTweet's architecture: it follows RoBERTa's pretraining procedure but applies it to 850 million tweets rather than formal text.
+This means BERTweet combines RoBERTa's stronger pretraining methodology with domain-specific knowledge of Twitter language.
+Beating vanilla RoBERTa here therefore reflects the advantage of domain-matched pretraining data — RoBERTa's superior architecture alone is not sufficient to compensate for the mismatch between its formal pretraining corpus and the informal nature of tweets.

+This reinforces a broader point about model selection: for domain-specific tasks, a model pretrained on in-domain data is likely to outperform a more powerful general-purpose model trained on out-of-domain text.

 ### **Error Analysis**:  Four classes with the most misclassification: